Compiling SFML with CMake

 - cmake-gui

-This is a graphical interface that allows you to configure everything with buttons and text fields; this is probably the easiest solution for beginners and people who don't want to deal with the command line; it's also very convenient to see and edit the build options. - cmake -i
+This is CMake's graphical interface which allows you to configure everything with buttons and text fields.
+It's very convenient to see and edit the build options and is probably the easiest solution for beginners and people who don't want to deal with the command line. - cmake -i

-This is the command line interactive invocation, you will be prompted to fill every build option explicitly; this is a good option to start with the command line, since you probably don't remember all the options that are available, and don't know which ones are relevant. - cmake
+This is CMake's interactive command line wizard which guides you through filling build options one at a time.
+It is a good option if you want to start by using the command line since you are probably not able to remember all the different options that are available and which of them are important. - cmake

-In this tutorial I will focus on cmake-gui, as this is most likely what beginners will use.
-I assume that people who use the command line can learn the syntax from the CMake manual.
-Except the screenshots and the "click there" stuff, all the explanations below still applies (options are the same).
+In this tutorial we will be using cmake-gui, as this is what most beginners are likely to use.
+We assume that people who use the command line variants can refer to the CMake documentation for their usage.
+With the exception of the screenshots and the instructions to click buttons, everything that is explained below will apply to the command line variants as well (the options are the same).

-- Tell CMake where the source code of SFML is (this must be the root folder of the SFML hierarchy, where the first CMakeLists.txt file is).
+- Tell CMake where the source code of SFML is (this must be the root folder of the SFML folder hierarchy, basically where the top level CMakeLists.txt file is).

 - Choose where you want the projects/makefiles to be generated (if the directory doesn't exist, CMake will create it).

-If this is the first time that you run CMake in this directory (or if you cleared the cache), cmake-gui will ask you to choose the generator.
+If this is the first time CMake is run in this directory (or if you cleared the cache), the CMake GUI will prompt you to select a generator.
 In other words, this is where you select your compiler/IDE.

-To generate makefiles usable with Visual C++, select "NMake makefiles".
+To generate makefiles usable with NMake on the Visual Studio command line, select "NMake makefiles".
 To create makefiles usable with MinGW (gcc), select "MinGW makefiles".
 It

-is generally easier to generate makefiles rather than IDE projects: you can then compile with a single command, or even gather multiple
+is generally easier to build SFML using makefiles rather than IDE projects: you can build the entire library with a single command, or even batch together multiple

-compilations in a single script.
-Since you will only compile, not edit source files, IDE projects are generally useless.
+builds in a single script.
+Since you only plan to build SFML and not edit its source files, IDE projects aren't as useful.

-Moreover, the installation process (described later in this document) may not work with the "Xcode" generator; therefore it is higthly
+More importantly, the installation process (described further down) may not work with the "Xcode" generator.
+It is therefore highly

-recommended to use the "Makefile" generator on Mac OS X.
+recommended to use the "Makefile" generator when building on Mac OS X.

-After selecting the generator, CMake will run a lot of tests to check various things of your compilation environment: compiler path, standard headers, SFML dependencies, etc. If everything is ok, it should finish with the "Configuring done" message.
-If something goes wrong, read the error(s) carefully.
-Maybe your compiler is not accessible (see above), or one external dependency is missing.
+After selecting the generator, CMake will run a series of tests to gather information about your toolchain environment: compiler path, standard headers, SFML dependencies, etc. If the tests succeed, it should finish with the "Configuring done" message.
+If something goes wrong, read the error(s) printed to the output log carefully.
+It might be the case that your compiler is not accessible (see above) or configured properly, or that one of SFML's external dependencies is missing.

-After configuring is done, a lot of options appear in the central part of the window.
-CMake has many options, but most of them have the
+After configuring is done, the build options appear in the center of the window.
+CMake itself has many options, but most of them are already set to the

-Here are the few relevant options that you may have to care about when configuring your SFML build:
+Here are the few options that you may want to have a look at when configuring your SFML build:

 CMAKE_BUILD_TYPE |